Threshold Run Guide: Benefits and Sample Workouts

 To do threshold runs, you must first determine your threshold pace.
 If you do heart rate training, your threshold pace is about 75 to 80 percent of your maximum heart rate.
 Your threshold pace will feel challenging but possible to maintain at about a 70 to 80 percent effort level.

-You can calculate your threshold pace using your half marathon race pace as a benchmark.
+You can calculate your lactate threshold pace using your half marathon race pace as a benchmark.
 Your threshold pace should be slightly faster than your average half marathon pace.
 So if you run a half marathon at a 9-minute mile pace, your threshold pace should be around 8:45 minutes per mile.

 Threshold Run Workouts to Try